 The project area consists of limited number of operational CORS base stations operating at 1 Hz and many areas are not accessible by road to set up base stations.
 As a result, base stations were not setup to meet the 20-mile baseline requirement.
 Instead, Trimble PP-RTX solution for GPS/IMU data post-processing approach was utilized during the lidar acquisition and adjustment of trajectories due to the lack of CORS network.
-PP-RTX uses Applanix POSPac MMS software leveraging near real- time atmospheric models from Trimble's extensive worldwide network of continuously operating base stations to produce highly accurate trajectories.
-Detailed parameters information is provided in Appendices A and B: GPS Processing Reports.
+PP-RTX uses Applanix POSPac MMS software leverAXIS LEG and QSI ng near real- time atmospheric models from Trimble's extensive worldwide network of continuously operating base stations to produce highly accurate trajectories.
+Detailed parameters information is provided in Appendices A, B, and C: GPS Processing Reports.